From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Materials and Methods

 \subsubsection{Image acquisition}

-For \mpli acquisition, brain sections were scanned using a polarizing microscope (LMP-1, Taorad, Germany) with \mmu{1.3} resolution \cite{axer2011, axer2022}.
+For \mpli acquisition, brain sections were scanned using a polarizing microscope (LMP-1, Taorad, Germany) with \mmu{1.3} resolution \cite{axer2011a, axer2022}.
 The focus level of the LMP-1 was manually adjusted to the center of the tissue for each section.
 Inside the LMP-1 microscope, sections were placed on a specimen stage between a rotating linear and a circular polarizer on top of an incoherent light source with a wavelength of \mnm{550 $\pm$ 5}.
 Images were taken by a CCD camera for nine equidistant rotation angles $\rho$ of the rotating linear polarizer, covering \mdg{180} of rotation.
 At each pixel, the measured intensity of the images followed a sinusoidal profile as

-Using harmonic Fourier analysis, parameter maps of transmittance ($I_T$), retardation ($\sin \delta$), and direction ($\varphi$) were obtained from the measurements, with a resolution of approximately \mpx{34,000 $\times$ 44,000} per section, revealing their fine-grained nerve fiber architecture (\cref{fig:dataset}A-C).
+Using harmonic Fourier analysis, parameter maps of transmittance ($I_T$), retardation ($\sin \delta$), and fiber direction ($\varphi$) were obtained from the measurements, with an image size of approximately \mpx{34,000 $\times$ 44,000} per section, revealing their fine-grained nerve fiber architecture (\cref{fig:dataset}A-C).
+Each parameter map was stored in a separate HDF5 file as uncompressed 32-bit floating-point single-channel image.

 After \mpli acquisition, brain sections were washed, fixed and stained for cell bodies with \crv Nissl staining to reveal their cellular architecture.
-They were scanned using flatbed scanners at \mmu{1} in-plane resolution and saved as RGB color pictures with eight bit color depth, storing pixel values from 0 to 255 (\cref{fig:dataset}D).
+Whole-slide flat scans (single-plane) were performed using a Huron TissueScope LE120 high-throughput scanner at \mmu{1} in-plane resolution (\cref{fig:dataset}D).
+The resulting images were saved as RGB color images with eight bit color depth (pixel values ranging from 0 to 255) in uncompressed BigTIFF format.